-With EVE Online adding a limited option this November, there's going to be a large influx of new players unaware of the layers of politics and warfare that permeates EVE's null-sec empires—which is good for what is defintiely one of available.
+Now that EVE Online has added a limited free-to-play option, there's more and more new players unaware of the layers of politics and warfare that permeates EVE's null-sec empires—which is good for what is defintiely one of the best MMOs available.
 Those wars are distressingly similar to the wars fought in real life, and just like real life, propaganda is a crucial part of winning a war.
 Nothing makes the sting of defeat all the more painful than being turned into a meme by your attackers, and nothing rallies the troops quite like a rousing anthem reminding them of the reason they log in each night to fight.

 But if you've ever wondered why some players are willing to throw away entire weekend to defend a single system, these videos will give you some idea of the kind of loyalty an alliance in EVE can inspire.
 Here are some of the greatest propaganda videos from EVE Online.

 Heads-up: Many of these videos contain NSFW content, so watch at your discretion.

 The galaxy of EVE can be a scary and brutal place, but in 2008, one player took it upon himself to rewrite The Beatles’ "Let it Be" in order to provide Goonswarm Federation "newbees" with some practical advice wrapped up in the warm lecturing of a wise uncle.